naylence/naylence-advanced-security-python/README.md

 **Naylence Advanced Security** is a high-assurance extension for the [Naylence Agentic Fabric](https://github.com/naylence) that delivers advanced cryptographic and policy-driven protections for multi-agent systems.
 It is designed for environments where agents, services, and organizations must interact across trust domains while preserving **confidentiality, integrity, durability, and policy compliance**.

 At its core, Naylence already provides a zero-trust, message-oriented backbone for federated agents.
-This package extends that foundation with **overlay security features** and **pluggable security managers** that make the system resilient in complex, federated, and regulated deployments.
+This package extends that foundation with **overlay security features**, **pluggable security managers**, and **secure sticky sessions** that make the system resilient in complex, federated, and regulated deployments.

 ---

 ## Key Features

-* **Overlay Encryption & Sealed Channels**
+* **Overlay end-to-end encryption (E2EE) & Sealed Channels**
   Adds an additional cryptographic layer on top of channel security.
 Messages remain encrypted and authenticated across multi-hop routes, even if intermediate sentinels or transport layers are compromised.

 * **Envelope Signing & Identity Assurance**